HappyHackingOrange/mazelib/README.md

 # mazelib C++ library

-The mazelib library provides tools to generate and solving 2D mazes, and 3D engines to visualize mazes in 3D and allow an user to interact with it.
+The mazelib library provides tools to generate and solving 2D mazes, and various game engines to navigate through a maze, either in 2D or 3D.
 Most algorithms come with opinional parameters to customize the results.

 This library only supports C++17 version or higher.